 The hike is moderately difficult, and you can expect to be walking for about 4 hours, but you should allocate just under 8 hours of time for this hike as you may want to stop to view animals and explore the fort once you reach the top.

+This hike is only a day hike if you hike until Chota Mahuli, otherwise you will be required to spend the night in the caves which can accommodate 12 people.
 Whether you choose the day hike option or choose to hike over two days, the beautiful forest sanctuary is well worth your time.

 The best time to hike to the Mahuli Fort is between June and December.